-1.1.1 Authorised absence
+3.1 Authorised absence

 - An absence is classified as authorised when a pupil has been away from school for a legitimate reason and the school has received notification from a parent or carer.
-For example, unavoidable medical/dental appointments (but try to make these after school if at all possible). - Only the school can make an absence authorised.
+For example, unavoidable medical/dental appointments, this is not an exhaustive list (but try to make these after school if at all possible). - Only the school can make an absence authorised.
 Parents do not have this authority.
 Consequently, not all absences supported by parents will be classified as authorised.
 Where the absences are not authorised, we will inform parents of this.

-1.1.2 Unauthorised absence
+3.2 Unauthorised absence

-- An absence is classified as unauthorised when a pupil is away from school without the permission of the school.
-(Unauthorised holiday constitutes an unauthorised absence.) - Therefore, the absence is unauthorised if a pupil is away from school without good reason, even with the support of a parent.
+An absence is classified as unauthorised when a pupil is away from school without the permission of the school.
+(Unauthorised holiday constitutes an unauthorised absence.)

-- If the absence is unauthorised the Local Authority Attendance service will be notified of the absence and consideration may be given to a Penalty Notice or legal proceedings for non-attendance.
-A Penalty Notice is issued to each parent/carer of each pupil taken out of school and that this carries a fine of £60 if paid within 21 days, increasing to £120 if paid within 28 days if the fine is not paid on time, it may result in legal action being taken against parents/carers.
-Parents have a duty to ensure their child's regular attendance at school and failure to do so is an offence under Section 444(1) of the Education Action 1996.
-Legal action under Section 444(1) can result in a fine of up to £2500 and/or up to 3 months imprisonment. - A Penalty Notice will be considered if a pupil's attendance is deemed as 'not regular'.

-Further information on avoidable absences and the Law can be found in Appendix A.
+- Therefore, the absence is unauthorised if a pupil is away from school without good reason, even with the support of a parent. - If the absence is unauthorised the Local Authority Attendance service will be notified of the absence and consideration may be given to a Penalty Notice or legal proceedings for non-attendance.
+A Penalty Notice is issued to each parent/carer of each pupil taken out of school and that this carries a fine of £80 if paid within 21 days, increasing to £160 if paid within 28 days.
+If the fine is not paid on time, it may result in legal action being taken against parents/carers.
+In the event of a second Penalty Notice being issued (within 3 years), the fine would be £160 per parent, per child, within 28 days.
+The third time an offence is committed (within 3 years) a Penalty Notice would not be issued, and the case would be presented to the Magistrates Court for consideration. - Parents have a duty to ensure their child's regular attendance at school and failure to do so is an offence under Section 444(1) of the Education Action 1996.
+Legal action under Section 444(1) can result in a fine of up to £2500 and/or up to 3 months imprisonment. - 3.3 A Penalty Notice will be considered if a pupil's attendance is deemed as 'not regular'. - 3.4 Further information on avoidable absences and the Law can be found in Appendix A.